Bartolini Pickups and Electronics

 it’s made playing on different gear every night a lot easier”

 Bartolini Pickups and Electronics are recognized around the world as the standard in guitar and bass guitar tone with the broadest selection to fit almost any instrument and sound.
 Based in San Luis Obispo, California, Bartolini builds pickups and electronics for some of the most respected luthiers around the world and also supply to service-oriented retailers who offer upgrades and replacement parts.
+All our products are 100% USA manufactured and supported.
 Our mission is to offer superior tone for musicians playing stringed instruments worldwide; for all genres of music.
 Our comprehensive product line of pickups and electronics can be mixed and matched to express the individuality of any player.